Skip to content

 How much snow does a New Hampshire roof have to carry?

-From about 50 pounds per square foot in the southern tier to more than 120 in the White Mountains.
-The official reference is a CRREL engineering study, TR-02-6, Ground Snow Loads for New Hampshire, which sets a design value for every one of the state's 259 towns and an elevation adjustment for building sites above or below each town's reference elevation.
+From 50 pounds per square foot on the Seacoast to 120 in the highest White Mountain townships.
+The official reference is a CRREL engineering study, TR-02-6, Ground Snow Loads for New Hampshire, which sets a design value for every one of the state's 259 towns and adds 2.1 psf for every 100 feet of elevation above each town's reference elevation, up to 2,500 feet, above which a site-specific case study is still required.
 It is incorporated in practice through the New Hampshire State Building Code (RSA 155-A).
 The spread matters: a roof specified for Salem would be badly underbuilt for Berlin.

 Band verified against TR-02-6.
 For your town's exact figure, ask your building department or look it up in the report; we publish per-town numbers only where we can verify them.